 - Then put the plums in a single layer again, followed by sugar.
 Repeat this process until you’re done with the plums and sugar.

 - Pour 1.8 L of your choice of liquor.
-This bottle of shochu is 750 ml, so you’ll need 2 bottles and additional 300 ml.
+This bottle of shochu is 750 ml, so you’ll need 2 bottles and an additional 300 ml.
 If you have leftover shochu, you can make this Yuzu cocktail.